appsecco/attacking-cloudgoat2/documentation/src/scenario6-codebuild_secrets.md

         --query "SecurityGroups[?contains(Description,'RDS')]" \
         --profile calrissian

-Now we have the information required to create an RDS instance from the snapshot appropriately.
+We have gathered all the information required to create an RDS instance from the snapshot appropriately so that we can access it publicly.
 Let's create an RDS instance from the snapshot.

         aws rds restore-db-instance-from-db-snapshot \
         --db-instance-identifier secrets-instance \